pretorh/lfs-notes/steps/6-install.md

 but some will fail:

+"You may see some test failures.", the doc only lists some of the most common issues

+- known to fail:
+	- `misc/tst-ttyname`
+- also failed:
+	- `misc/tst-preadvwritev2`
+	- `misc/tst-preadvwritev64v2`

+some that might fail, but passed:
+- will fail on some:
+    - `posix/tst-getaddrinfo4`
+    - `posix/tst-getaddrinfo5`
-- known to fail with latest binutils (FAILed previously, but on a later lfs in XPASSed):
+- FAILed previously, but on a later lfs in XPASSed)
-    - elf/tst-protected1a
-    - elf/tst-protected1b
-- will always fail:
-    - posix/tst-getaddrinfo4
+    - `elf/tst-protected1a`
-    - posix/tst-getaddrinfo5
+    - `elf/tst-protected1b`

 #### Install glibc
 Install glibc (`make install`)